RReverser/wasm-bindgen-rayon/README.md

 Parcel v2 also recognises the used syntax and works out of the box.

-### Usage with Rollup
+### Usage with Rollup / Vite

-For Rollup, you'll need [`@surma/rollup-plugin-off-main-thread`](https://github.com/surma/rollup-plugin-off-main-thread) plugin (version >= 2.1.0) which brings the same functionality and was tested with this crate.
+We recommend using [Vite](https://vitejs.dev/) for Rollup users, as it has all the necessary plugins built-in.

-Alternatively, you can use [Vite](https://vitejs.dev/) which has necessary plugins built-in.
+Alternatively, you should be able to configure Rollup yourself with plugins like [`@surma/rollup-plugin-off-main-thread`](https://github.com/surma/rollup-plugin-off-main-thread) and [`@web/rollup-plugin-import-meta-assets`](https://modern-web.dev/docs/building/rollup-plugin-import-meta-assets/) to bundle Worker and WebAssembly assets respectively.

 ### Usage without bundlers